 - Try to identify Pullbacks

-- Draw channels along with a given trend, according to the rules you have learned.
-Get a feeling of how it communicates a trend.
+- Draw channels along a given trend, according to the rules you have learned.
+Get a feeling on how it communicates a trend.

 - Try to spot a few of the patterns that you have learned

-- Try to spot fake-outs and think about how you can avoid them
+- Try to spot fake-outs and think how you can avoid them

 - In many cases, once broken, support levels turn into???
 (And vice versa).